aaronsaray/aaronsaray.com/_drafts/composer-security-concerns-create-project.md

 **Is this only a Mac problem?**

 Naw, I just thought it'd be fun to demonstrate this using the Mac's `say` command.
 Really, it could execute any command.

+### This Isn't the End

+There are more opportunities to take advantage of in the Composer ecosystem.
+Imagine someone creating a [custom installer plugin](https://getcomposer.org/doc/articles/custom-installers.md) and dropping it into packages that you trust.

+What about someone creating autoloading classmaps that conflict with your project or some of its dependencies.
+What will composer do then?
+Will it load your code or theirs?

+The big thing here is to make sure you review your projects.
+And don't just trust that they're ok because tons of people use them.
+Remember, this has [happened before with npm packages](https://www.theregister.co.uk/2018/11/26/npm_repo_bitcoin_stealer/) - it can happen to your packages as well.